-Singapore country has its own set of rules, regulations and procedures for permits to aircraft wishing for landing or even entering their air space, whether you’re operating a private, charter flight, scheduled or non-scheduled operation, passengers or cargo trip, a technical or traffic landing, Prior Permission is mandatory required the application procedures requiring complete flight information and Aircraft documents.
+Singapore country has its own set of rules, regulations and procedures for permits to aircraft wishing for landing or even entering their air space, whether you’re operating a private flight or general aviation, charter flight, scheduled or non-scheduled operation, passengers or cargo trip, a technical or traffic landing, Prior Permission is mandatory required the application procedures requiring complete flight information and Aircraft documents.

-According to Singapore CAA AIP any aircraft owner/operator intent to fly in Singapore airspace request has to submit for Singapore overflight clearance to air transport department at least 48 working hours prior from flight departure schedule.
+According to singapore civil aviation authority aeronautical information publication (or AIP) any aircraft owner/operator intent to fly in Singapore airspace request has to submit for Singapore overflight clearance to air transport department at least 48 working hours prior from flight departure schedule.
 Always include AFTN on your flight plan, but you’ll only need an overfly permit from Singapore.

 Singapore is a signatory to the Chicago Convention therefore the conditions of flights and crews should strictly be compliant with ICAO general rules of international air traffic and in accordance with their regulation for transport of troops, equipment, materials and dangerous goods, please write us for more detail information.

 Required Details for Obtaining Singapore Overflight Permit Application

 2 - Entry / Exit Points with ATC Route